 - diabetic retinopathy doesn't tend to cause any symptoms in the early stages

-- the condition can cause permanent blindness if not diagnosed and treated promptly
+- the condition can cause permanent blindness if not diagnosed and treated quickly

 - screening can detect problems in your eyes before they start to affect your vision